Xeue/Argos-Client/README.md

 ## First install
 Once downloaded, run Argos for the frist time, it should ask you a series of questions on first install about what the config options are, of not sure, ask me!
 If this doesn't happen or you change your mind, you can click on the "Show Logs" button in the bottom right, then the "Edit Config" button to go through the setup again.
 Most changes will apply instantly, but I would reboot just in case!

+# Switch access
+For cisco and arista switches Argos needs access to the arista or cisco APIs, this is something needs to be enabled in the switch config.
+This only needs to be read only access!

 # Updating